SEND Further Information and Frequently Asked Questions

 Who would be the first point of contact if

 b) I wish to discuss something about my child?
-Class teacher, SENCo, Assistant Head teacher for SEND and Inclusion or Head teacher
+Class teacher, SENCo, Senior Lead for SEND and Inclusion or Head Teacher

 d) I want information about the local authority’s local offer?
-Leeds City Council, Leeds Special Educational Needs and Disability Information Advice and Support Service (SEND IASS)
+Leeds City Council, Leeds Special Educational Needs and Disability Information Advice and Support Service (SEND IASS), Harehills Primary School Website

 Head teacher: Mrs. J Summerfield

-Assistant Head teacher for SEND and Inclusion: Miss.
+Senior Lead for SEND and Inclusion and acting Deputy Head Teacher: Miss.
 C Pallas